What is measured?

 Samples

 SAXS can be applied to a broad variety of materials, from liquids and soft matter to solids and complex functional devices.
-The technique is non-destructive, requires only a small quantity of sample, and accommodates many different physical forms without extensive sample preparation.
+Moreover, the technique is non-destructive, requires only a small quantity of sample, and accommodates many different physical forms without extensive sample preparation.

-Because X-rays penetrate deeply into matter, even opaque suspensions or dense powders can be analyzed directly.
-This versatility enables the study of:
+Because X-rays penetrate deeply into matter, researchers can directly analyze even opaque suspensions or dense powders.
+Thus, this versatility enables the study of:

 • Liquids and dispersions – colloids, emulsions, nanofluids